RTEMS/rtems-docs/posix_users/clock.rst

 **DESCRIPTION:**

 The ``sleep()`` function delays the calling thread by the specified number of ``seconds``.

-The ``usleep()`` function suspends the calling thread from execution until either the number of microseconds specified by the``useconds`` argument has elapsed or a signal is delivered to the calling thread and its action is to invoke a signal-catching function or to terminate the process.
+The ``usleep()`` function suspends the calling thread from execution until either the number of microseconds specified by the ``useconds`` argument has elapsed or a signal is delivered to the calling thread and its action is to invoke a signal-catching function or to terminate the process.

 Because of other activity, or because of the time spent in processing the call, the actual length of time the thread is blocked may be longer than the amount of time specified.

 **NOTES:**

 This call is interruptible by a signal.

 The Single UNIX Specification allows this service to be implemented using the same timer as that used by the ``alarm()`` service.
-This is*NOT* the case for *RTEMS* and this call has no interaction with the ``SIGALRM`` signal.
+This is *NOT* the case for *RTEMS* and this call has no interaction with the ``SIGALRM`` signal.

+.. _nanosleep:

 nanosleep - Delay with High Resolution
 --------------------------------------